dcycle/lets-lint/README.md

 Getting started
 -----

-Install the latest version of Docker, then download this project, and run `./lint.sh`.
+Install the latest version of Docker, then download this project, and run

+    ./lint.sh

+If you want to see what happens when you have failing code, run

+    ./lint.sh failing-code-examples

 If you want to lint your code changes using a continuous integration server such as [CircleCI](https://circleci.com), all you need is to install Docker on your CI server and run `./lint.sh` on it.
 See `./circle.yml` in this repo for an example.